 *The Equality Act 2010 defines a disabled person as someone who has a physical or mental impairment, and the impairment has a substantial and long-term adverse effect on their ability to carry out normal day-to-day activities.
 Sharing that you are disabled will not be used in any way in judging the quality of your application.

-We welcome and encourage applications from Black, Asian and minority ethnic (BAME) people who are currently heavily underrepresented in leadership roles in the cultural sector in the UK.
-Three awards are available per course for BAME applicants living and working in England.
-The successful candidates pay only 50% of their fee + VAT.
+We actively encourage applications from Black, Asian and ethnically diverse arts and cultural leaders as they are under-represented in leadership roles in the cultural sector in the UK.
+Three awards are available per course for Black, Asian and ethnically diverse applicants living and working in England.
+The bursary will cover the entire course fee.

 Individuals based in Scotland who are looking for funding to undertake any Clore Leadership training courses can consider making an application to Creative Scotland’s Open Project Fund.
 Applicants will need to meet the criteria for the fund, and will be required to submit their application with enough lead time to enable Creative Scotland to make a full assessment before their course begins (which generally means at least 8 weeks in advance).
 Please note that the Open Project Fund is highly competitive, and funding is not guaranteed – any application will be assessed against the key criteria.